 Here’s how it works: Assign a unique gesture — by swiping your iPhone’s screen — to each person in your contacts list.
-You can use different gestures for speed dialing, emailing, texting and Web pages.
+You can use different gestures for speed dialling, emailing, texting and Web pages.
 With a flick of the finger and an “abracadabra,” for effect, the iPhone is at your command.

 For example, you can assign a corner-to-corner gesture for Mom, a side-to-side one for Dad and a wiggle-waggle for your significant other.